 Starting a new semester or attending a new school can be a bit overwhelming at first.
 It can take some time for new and returning students to adjust to university life.

-The Aboriginal Student Mentor Program aims to connect new First Nations, Métis and Inuit students with senior Aboriginal students at Augustana.
+The Indigenous Student Mentor Program aims to connect new First Nations, Métis and Inuit students with senior Indigenous students at Augustana.
 Our fabulous Peer Educators help incoming students connect with the community, become acquainted with the university, and provide guidance and encouragement to students as they transition to university life in Camrose.

 I was born in Peace River AB and did most of my school years there and graduated in Peace River.
 I used to live in England and Fort Simpson in the NT where my mother lives and where I am from.
 I am a Dene First Nations from the South Slavey region, and am a member of the Liidlii Kue First Nations.